10 Best Places To Visit In Peru Besides Machu Picchu - Updated 2024

 Source: Photo by Wikimedia Commons user Pitxiquin used under CC BY-SA 4.0

-Home to the nation’s largest Afro-Peruvian population, Chincha is a bastion of diversity and multiculturalism and a real testament of what can happen when people from different walks of life come together to share each other’s customs.
+Home to the nation’s largest Afro-Peruvian population, Chincha is a bastion of diversity and multiculturalism and a real testament to what can happen when people from different walks of life come together to share each other’s customs.
+If you find pleasure in learning new languages and exploring new cultures like I do, you’ll love this destination.

 African tradition has played a major role in Peru—from influencing the cuisine to music and the arts.
 Every year, the Black Summer Festival held in Chincha pays homage to that cultural heritage.
 Talented festejo dancers of all ages can be seen shaking and gyrating to the deep, rhythmic beats of the Afro-Peruvian caja drum.